What is Invoice Factoring?

 The company mainly provides financing to business-to-business (B2B) companies in the following sectors:

 TCI offers a fuel card program for trucking businesses.
-It also provides some personal touches, including speaking with a representative to find the best package for your needs.
+It also offers some personal touches, including the opportunity to speak with a representative to find the best package for your needs.

 The company’s fees are volume-based, like many invoice factoring companies.
 The website doesn’t disclose the exact fee ranges.
 You must apply to get a quote.